Table of Contents

 - 7 Ripple vs Ethereum: The Conclusion

 The BasicsBoth Ripple and Ethereum are cryptocurrencies that run on top of blockchain technology.
 This allows people from any location in the world to send and receive funds in a matter of seconds.

-Ethereum, launched in 2015, was founded by Russian-Canadian developer, Vitalik Buterin.
+What is Ethereum?Ethereum, launched in 2015, was founded by Russian-Canadian developer, Vitalik Buterin.
 Ethereum became the first blockchain project to allow people to create and enter in to smart contract agreements.
 As a result, it expanded on Bitcoin’s capabilities, which is only suitable for financial transactions.
 A smart contract is an agreement based on pre-programed conditions, which can then automatically process a transaction when these conditions are met.
 As a quick example, take a look at the following situation.

 - John and Bob want to bet on the outcome of the soccer World Cup.